ashamadguni-unbxd/autosuggest-js-sdk-docs/docs/faq.md

 Yes.
 The default styles are **optional**.
 You can fully style the suggestion UI with your own CSS.

 - If you **omit** the default stylesheet (`vanillaSearch.min.css`), the SDK still renders the suggestion box; you are responsible for all styling so that it matches your site.
-- You can use the **attributes** configuration (e.g. `attributes: { class: ["my-autosuggest-box"] }`) to attach your own classes to the container for targeting with CSS.
+- You can use the **attributes** configuration (e.g. `suggestionBoxConfigs.attributes: { class: ["my-autosuggest-box"] }`) to attach your own classes to the container for targeting with CSS.
-- For full control over structure and markup, use a **custom template** (see [Customization](configurations/customization.html)).
+- For full control over structure and markup, use a **custom template** (see [Configuration](configuration.html#suggestionboxconfigstemplate)).
 The template function receives suggestion data and returns an HTML string, which you can style entirely with your own classes and design system.

 This makes it possible to align the autosuggest experience with your brand and layout without relying on the default theme.